COVID-19 Expectations for Kumoricon 2022

 Kumoricon will provide a free KN95 mask to any staff or attendee without a sufficient facial covering option, or unsure of their mask's filtration.
 Masks can be obtained from the Operations Office, Registration, Info Booth, or any wristband station.
 Masks sized for youth and small children will be available.
 While we should have enough to supply anyone who needs a mask, we ask attendees to do their best to limit to one mask per person.

 COVID-19 testing locations

-A rapid (antigen) test is an acceptable fallback if your PCR test does not arrive in time.
-Free PCR (and rapid antigen) testing is available at multiple locations in addition to the location listed above.
+An antigen test is an acceptable fallback if your PCR test does not arrive in time.
+Free PCR (and antigen) testing is available at multiple locations in addition to the location listed above.

-We will update this space with COVID-19 testing locations closer to the convention.
+We will continue to update this space if COVID-19 testing locations change closer to the convention.